KwonVitalLab/KwonVitalLab.github.io/career/index.md

 If you are interested in working in ViTAL lab and consider having relevant skill sets, please apply to [Emory Careers](https://faculty-emory.icims.com/jobs/108198/post-doctoral-fellow---department-of-biomedical-informatics/job?mobile=false&width=1140&height=500&bga=true&needsRedirect=false&jan1offset=-300&jun1offset=-240) or contact [Hyeok](mailto:hyeokhyen.kwon@dbmi.emory.edu).
 Let's have a chat!

+## Internships

+Please reach out to [Hyeok](mailto:hyeokhyen.kwon@dbmi.emory.edu) so that we can discuss research or engineering opportunities in our lab.
+If you bring exciting research ideas, we will also find a way to connect them with our ongoing projects.

 {% include section.html %}